Tuesday to Sunday, 11pm - 6pm.

 Marc Donnadieu, Curator in Chief, and Mélanie Bétrisey, René Burri Collection Coordinator, Curator Assistant, Collections department, Musée de l'Elysée, assited by Jessica Mondego.

-The exhibition René Burri, Explosions of Sight receives the generous support of PKB Privatbank, privileged partner of the Musée de l'Elysée and a partner of the René Burri archive, the FONDATION COROMANDEL, the Loterie Romande and the Cercle du Musée de l'Elysée.
+The exhibition René Burri, Explosions of Sight receives the generous support of PKB Privatbank, privileged partner of the Musée de l'Elysée and a partner of the René Burri archive, the FONDATION COROMANDEL, the Loterie Romande, Pro Helvetia, Fondation suisse pour la culture and the Cercle du Musée de l'Elysée.

 René Burri, Explosions of Sight

-A catalogue has been published in French, English and German by Editions Noir sur Blanc-Collection Musée de l’Elysée and Scheidegger & Spiess (Zurich).
+A book published in French, English and German by Editions Noir sur Blanc / Collection Musée de l’Elysée and Scheidegger & Spiess (Zurich).

 The Musée de l'Elysée will temporarily close its doors on September 27, 2020.
 The reopening is scheduled for the Fall of 2021 at PLATEFORME 10.